Go Back

 • In a saucepan over medium heat, melt the butter.
 Add the chopped onion and cook until translucent.
 Add the garlic and sauté for about 2 minutes longer.

-• Add the ketchup, lemon juice, Worcestershire sauce, molasses, mustard, and cayenne pepper.
+• Add the ketchup, lemon juice, Worcestershire sauce, molasses, grainy mustard, and cayenne pepper.
 Cover the pan with a lid slightly ajar to reduce splatters.
 Simmer, stirring occasionally, for about 10 minutes.
 Set aside.

 Coleslaw